-- Transmit portfolios to the California Independent System Operator (CAISO) for the 2024-2025 TPP: The PD recommends to the CAISO that the 25 MMT PSP portfolio be utilized to plan transmission investments that will facilitate the 50 GW of new generation and storage in the adopted plan.
-The CAISO would use the reliability and policy-driven base case to establish the generation resource buildout for study in its 2024-2025 TPP.
-The PD also recommends a policy-driven sensitivity portfolio that would help develop a better technical understanding of the transmission grid changes that could be necessary to accommodate potential future natural gas plant retirements. - Address two petitions for modification (PFMs) of existing IRP procurement orders: The PD would deny a PFM jointly filed by Southern California Edison and Pacific Gas and Electric seeking a two-year extension from 2025 to 2027 on the capacity and energy required to be procured in D.21-06-035 to replace the reliability and zero-emissions energy attributes of the Diablo Canyon Power Plant.
-Additionally, the PD would grant in part and with modifications the California Energy Storage Alliance and Western Power Trading Forum PFM seeking modifications to two IRP procurement decisions to allow the extension of deadlines for procurement of long lead-time (LLT) resources.
-LSEs requiring an extension of their LLT procurement beyond June 1, 2028, would be required to procure generic capacity to cover the shortfall and still bring online LLT resources by no later than June 1, 2031. - Adopt a Reliability Framework Methodology for IRP: The PD proposes formally adopting a high-level set of recommendations that the CPUC has been using for the past two years to determine whether the set of grid resources will provide sufficient reliability.
-If adopted, the PD's framework creates a more consistent approach to counting each resource type's contribution to meeting reliability needs.
+- Transmits portfolios to the California Independent System Operator (CAISO) for the 2024-2025 TPP: The Decision recommends to the CAISO that the 25 MMT PSP portfolio be utilized to plan transmission investments that will facilitate the 50 GW of new generation and storage in the adopted plan.
+The Decision requests that the CAISO use the reliability and policy-driven base case to establish the generation resource buildout for study in its 2024-2025 TPP.
+The Decision also recommends a policy-driven sensitivity portfolio that would help develop a better technical understanding of the transmission grid changes that could be necessary to accommodate potential future natural gas plant retirements. - Addresses two petitions for modification (PFMs) of existing IRP procurement orders: The Decision denies a PFM jointly filed by Southern California Edison and Pacific Gas and Electric seeking a two-year extension from 2025 to 2027 on the capacity and energy required to be procured in D.21-06-035 to replace the reliability and zero-emissions energy attributes of the Diablo Canyon Power Plant.
+The Decision notes additional flexibility may be considered in a future venue.
+Additionally, the Decision grants in part and with modifications the California Energy Storage Alliance and Western Power Trading Forum PFM seeking modifications to two IRP procurement decisions to allow the extension of deadlines for procurement of long lead-time (LLT) resources.
+LSEs requiring an extension of their LLT procurement beyond June 1, 2028, are required to procure generic capacity to cover the shortfall and still bring online LLT resources by no later than June 1, 2031. - Adopts a Reliability Framework Methodology for IRP: The Decision formally adopts a high-level set of recommendations that the CPUC has been using for the past two years to determine whether the set of grid resources will provide sufficient reliability.
+The Decision's framework creates a more consistent approach to counting each resource type's contribution to meeting reliability needs.